kubeslice-ent/egs-installation/README.md

                  domain: kubeslice.com
                  ingressGateway:
                    className: "nginx"            # Ingress class name for the KServe gateway
+         kubesliceNetworking:
+           enabled: false                        # KubeSlice networking is disabled by default
        helm_flags: "--wait --timeout 5m --debug" # Additional Helm flags for the worker installation
        verify_install: true                      # Verify the installation of the worker
        verify_install_timeout: 60                # Timeout for the worker installation verification (in seconds)